I have a “main process” that I interpret as my self. But, it’s running on a system with a bunch of other processes.

 • Not eating food for a bit.
 Can increase concentration and just generally feels good sometimes.

 • Ignoring messages wrt social anxiety.
 E.g., just overriding avoid discomfort and running my what are nice things to say to help someone feel cared about, and to be supportive and nice software.
-See talking-to-people
+See talking to people

 • Overriding “go back to bed” tired brain message and just getting out of bed and running around.